 4.7.2 Mariners may, in extreme emergency, seek refuge on wind turbine towers.
 Access is via vertical ladders which may be encrusted with marine growth in the inter-tidal zone.
 Boarding turbines is hazardous and difficult, but the towers can provide refuge if the circumstances require.
 Very limited shelter from the elements can be obtained pending rescue, as internal access to the turbine tower will not be possible

-4.7.3 If taking refuge on a turbine tower mariners are warned that the rotors will continue to turn until others become aware of their plight.
-In such circumstances mariners should alert HM Coastguard by the best means available, remembering that the turbine tower may obscure line of sight communications, so they may need to adjust their position on the platform.
+4.7.3 If taking refuge on a turbine tower, mariners are warned that the rotors will continue to turn until others become aware of their plight.
+In such circumstances, mariners should alert HM Coastguard by the best means available, remembering that the turbine tower may obscure line of sight communications, so they may need to adjust their position on the platform.

 4.7.4 Once alerted, HM Coastguard can contact the wind farm operations control room which can remotely shut down individual turbines.
-Wind farms have an active Safety Management System requiring them to park rotor blades in a suitable configuration to permit helicopter operations, although there may be occasions when the prevailing conditions preclude helicopter rescue from turbines.
+Wind farms have an active Safety Management System requiring them to brake rotor blades in a suitable configuration to permit helicopter operations, although there may be occasions when the prevailing conditions preclude helicopter rescue from turbines.
 In such conditions distressed mariners may have to wait for evacuation by sea, when sea conditions permit.

 4.7.5 Mariners in extreme emergency are unlikely to be able to use wave or tidal turbines as places of refuge.

 4.7.6 When responding to a distress call or alert from within a wind farm or other OREI mariners should make a careful assessment of the risks associated with entering the area, taking into consideration the guidance outlined above.
-Large vessels may be unsuitable for requisitioning but all mariners should initially respond as required by international law and immediately relay the details to the nearest Coastguard Station.
+Large vessels may be unsuitable for requisitioning but all mariners should initially respond as required by international law and immediately relay the details to the nearest Coastguard Operations Centre.

-4. Options
+4.7 Options